Skip to main content

 Q: Does this work on macOS / Linux / Windows?

 A: macOS and Linux are fully supported.
-Windows support depends on the chromiumoxide backend; not actively tested.
+Windows is validated in CI on windows-latest, with runtime behavior depending on the chromiumoxide backend.

 Q: Which Chrome versions are supported?